Coronavirus: Next two weeks 'critical' for Japan | DW | 24.11.2020

 Read more: How Japan's mask culture may have saved lives during coronavirus

 Japan's health authorities reported 1,519 new cases on Monday, the first time the figure had been below the 2,000 threshold in five days.
 There were 314 additional cases in Tokyo on the same day, above the 300 level for a sixth consecutive day.
-In total, there have been 128,000 positive cases of the virus across the country and slightly more than 2,000 fatalities.
+In total, there have more than 130,000 positive cases of the virus across the country and slightly less than 2,000 fatalities.

 Despite the warnings, the national government has stated that it intends to keep schools open, although education authorities are calling on teachers to exercise the "maximum vigilance" ahead of new guidelines on keeping children safe for the duration of the winter.